6 Minute(s) read

 Mowing plays a vital role in turf care, but timing is everything.
 Follow these tips:

-• Timing the first mow: Wait until the turf is well-rooted and has grown to about 6-8 cm before mowing for the first time.
+- Timing the first mow: Certain varieties will need to be mown in the first 7-10 days of being laid in the warm season.
+Varieties such as TifTuf and Eureka Premium VG Kikuyu.
 Follow our mowing lawn guide for best practices on how to mow without damaging new grass.

 Fertilising your new turf